-*UPDATE, at bottom.
-Because I still want you to see the pictures.
-But I'll give you a hint: I'm pretty much lying in the title of this post now.*
+*UPDATE, at bottom of post.
+Because I still want you to see the pictures.*

 This is hanging off the tree in my front yard.

 Right there.
 I can see it here from the kitchen table that doubles as “Mommy’s Desk.”
 And unlike that guy in American Beauty with the four-minute video roll, I don’t find it particularly beautiful.